 RE100 – the world’s most influential companies committed to 100% renewable power

-RE100 is a global initiative of over 300 influential corporates committed to 100% renewable electricity.
+RE100 is a global initiative of almost 400 influential corporates committed to 100% renewable electricity.
 Businesses all over the world can join the RE100 initiative organised by The Climate Group and CDP.
 RE100 companies make a commitment to go ‘100% renewable’ and set a public goal to procure 100% of their electricity from renewable sources by a specified year, but their strategies vary in how they plan to reach their targets.

 Some companies are in a position to take a long-term industrial approach and provide capital and resources to build new off-site generation.
 Others are looking for long-term price hedging and opt for signing PPAs from renewable power plants.
 Regardless of the chosen solution, Energy Attribute Certificates (EACs) must be cancelled to document renewable consumption claims.
 For most companies buying unbundled EACs is the only available and accessible solution to reach renewable goals.
 Global EAC solutions for renewable claims are primarily; Guarantees of Origin (GOs) in Europe, RECs in North America and International RECs (I-RECs) in a growing number of countries in Asia, Latin America and Africa.

 RE100 is working to massively increase demand for – and delivery of – renewable energy.
 More than 380 multinational businesses with combined revenue of US$6.6 trillion are now driving climate action on renewable power, electric transport, and smarter energy use in more than 175 markets worldwide.
 Collectively, they are creating demand for 420+ terawatt hours per year in renewable electricity – which is close to the consumption of the whole of France (450 TWh/yr).